OFFISHIAL

 Following a letter from The Animal Law Foundation, the government has accepted that a breach of industry code can be used as evidence of an offence of welfare law.

 The Animal Law Foundation argues that relying on the Codes of Good Practice is insufficient as not only does it stay silent on welfare concerns such as killing methods, but numerous welfare concerns have been brought to light that breach the industry code and welfare law, yet a freedom of information request revealed that there has never been a prosecution or formal notice issued to address farmed fish welfare concerns.
 It is unacceptable that despite numerous welfare violations, there has been no formal enforcement action taken by the government.
+We believe this is due to a lack of clarity.
 It is imperative to establish official guidance, a power the Scottish Government possesses under the law, to address and rectify these pressing concerns.

 And you can help!
 Please, take action now by following the form on the right of this page.